-Restore Holdings, LLC ("Holdings") also engaged in a number of transactions with insiders.
-Following Holdings' extremely successful 2014 financial results, it paid its managing member and majority owner, Matthew Wanderer, a total of \$1,151,588.74 in compensation for his services during the year preceding the November 16, 2015, bankruptcy filings.
-Holdings also paid Wanderer \$760,300.00 in tax distributions during that year.
-Because Holdings is a limited liability company, its profits were not taxable at the corporate level, but, rather, are taxed as income to the individual members.
+Following the Debtor's extremely successful 2014 financial results, it paid its managing member and majority owner, Matthew Wanderer, a total of \$1,151,588.74 in compensation for his services during the year preceding the Debtor's November 16, 2015, bankruptcy filing.
+The Debtor also paid Wanderer \$760,300.00 in tax distributions during that year.
+Because the Debtor is a limited liability company, its profits were not taxable at the corporate level, but, rather, are taxed as income to the individual members.
 Tax distributions are distributions designed to enable limited liability company members, shareholders of Subchapter S corporations, and other owners of similarly taxed entities to pay the income tax they owe because of the entity's profits.
-Holdings' operating agreement requires it to make tax distributions, provided Holdings was solvent at the time.
-Holdings' 2015 tax distributions were made in January, 2015, when Holdings was still highly profitable.
+The Debtor's operating agreement requires it to make tax distributions, provided the Debtor was solvent at the time.
+The Debtors' 2015 tax distributions were made in January, 2015, when the Debtor was still highly profitable.

-Holdings also paid its other members tax distributions in January, 2015, to enable them to pay taxes they owed on account of Holdings' 2014 income.
+The Debtor also paid its other members tax distributions in January, 2015, to enable them to pay taxes they owed on account of the Debtor's 2014 income.
 Mark Bearce received \$142,500.00 in tax distributions; Pat Keefe and Tracy Finn, \$53,900.00 each; and Murray Firestone \$28,200.00.
+Murray Firestone also received \$60,000.00 in compensation from the Debtor in the year prior to the filing of its petition.
+(He additionally received \$485,452.42 in compensation during that year from Restore Health Pharmacy, LLC.)

-In addition to Matthew Wanderer's compensation and tax distributions, in August, 2015, Holdings made him an advance or loan against future compensation of \$1,000,000.
+In addition to Matthew Wanderer's compensation and tax distributions, in August, 2015, he received an advance or loan against future compensation of \$1,000,000.
 Wanderer repaid all of the advance in the fall of 2015.